 Painting Legio Atarus

-We asked Peter Martin (IG: @waaagh_uzgub) who Soggy and Bair had the pleasure of meeting at The Legio Walks Warhammer World how he painted up his battlegroup
+We asked Peter Martin (IG: @waaagh_uzgub) (who Soggy and Bair had the pleasure of meeting at The Legio Walks event at Warhammer World) how he painted up his battlegroup

 Preparation & White Paneling